tribute to a friend

 Only a few short months later, he wouldn't be.
 He didn't want to be here anymore.

-Within a few days on Instagram, that's when I found out it was the one I had given my comic book to at the funeral.
+Within a few days on Instagram, that's when I found out it was him.
 The guilt and shame I felt for being wrong, for not digging deeper...
 I was furious with myself.
 I went home early from work in tears.

 I ran to his website.
 A digital time capsule.
 I read through it quickly, trying to see if there's something there that would somehow give me answers to my burning questions, as if the answers would ever be satisfying, or any of my business.